 The handicap system gives everyone a fair chance of winning.
 It’s a great way to encourage new players to get involved in the game and to keep things interesting for those who have been playing for years.
 With a handicap, even the most inexperienced bowler can compete against the best and have a chance of coming out on top.

 You’ll notice that when you first join a tenpin bowling league, you’ll be assigned a handicap number that reflects your skill level and allows you to compete toe-to-toe with even the league’s most skilled bowlers.

-It involves a bit of number crunching but it's a fairly straightforward method.
-First, the organisers of a league or tournament decide on a standard score against which they calculate each individual's handicap.
-This score is determined by taking the average score of the league's best bowler and setting a higher number.
-For instance, if the best bowler averages 200, the standard might be set 230.
+It involves a bit of number crunching but it’s a fairly straightforward method.
+First, the organisers of a tenpin bowling league or bowling tournament decide on a standard score against which they calculate each individual bowler’s handicap.
+This score is determined by taking the average score of the league’s best bowler and setting a higher number.
+For instance, if the best bowler averages 200 per game, the standard might be set at 230.

-For example, if the league has a handicap percentage of 70 per cent, 70 per cent of the bowler's handicap will be used as their actual handicap.
-For the bowler above who had a handicap of 50, their new handicap will therefore be 35.
+The example above works if the bowling league a person competes in uses a 100 per cent handicap system, of course.
+Sometimes a different percentage system is used.
+For example, if the bowling league has a handicap percentage system of 70 per cent, 70 per cent of the tenpin bowler’s handicap will be used as their actual handicap.
+For the bowler in the earlier example who had a handicap of 50, their new handicap will therefore be 35.

 All this might sound like a lot of hassle just to come up with one number, but having a handicap in bowling can make the game more enjoyable for everyone, as it allows players of different skill levels to compete against each other fairly.
 It’s not just about the score, it’s about the challenge and fun of the game.
 And with a handicap, even a beginner can have a chance to beat a seasoned pro.
 So, next time you hit your closest bowling alley, don’t be afraid to ask about your handicap and see how you measure up against the competition.